PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 ### Setting up Laravel to function as an SPA (Single Page App)

 Firstly we'll need to create a blade template which contains the Vue JS application.
-I've create the file `/resources/views/app.blade.php` with the code below.
+I've created the file `/resources/views/app.blade.php` with the code below.

-A couple of notable points here:
-* We're adding the CSRF token for use by Vue JS as a meta tag
-* The `<router-view></router-view>` will be where our Vue JS app is displayed and we'll be using Vue's routing

 ```
 <!doctype html>